Watke/Day-Books/README.md

 ## What It Hasn't Covered and Why?
 * Have not yet tested no IE
 * Have not yet FULLY passed CSS and HTML W3C validation
-* Have not yer supported tablets and phones' touch event
+* Have not yet supported tablets and phones' touch event
+* Have not yet covered sanitise
+* Have not yet cleaned fully date picker, third party code, compatiblity problem
 * Have no input type checking and sanitising

 ### why?